sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/insights/backend.md

 If we only record data starting when the series were created, it would take months or longer for users to get any value out of insights.
 This introduces the need for us to backfill data by running search queries that answer "how many results existed in the past?" so we can populate historical data.

-Backfilling relys on two background goroutines _[New Backfill](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@175655dc14f60fb2e6387ec65e13ac8662114cec/-/blob/enterprise/internal/insights/scheduler/backfill_state_new_handler.go?L88:96&popover=pinned#tab=references)_  and _[In Progress Backfill](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@175655dc14f60fb2e6387ec65e13ac8662114cec/-/blob/enterprise/internal/insights/scheduler/backfill_state_inprogress_handler.go?L123:29&popover=pinned#tab=references)_.
+Backfilling relies on two background goroutines _[New Backfill](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@175655dc14f60fb2e6387ec65e13ac8662114cec/-/blob/enterprise/internal/insights/scheduler/backfill_state_new_handler.go?L88:96&popover=pinned#tab=references)_  and _[In Progress Backfill](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@175655dc14f60fb2e6387ec65e13ac8662114cec/-/blob/enterprise/internal/insights/scheduler/backfill_state_inprogress_handler.go?L123:29&popover=pinned#tab=references)_.

 When an insight is created a new Backfill record is created for each series in the `new` state.